sumner15/hellofinger/ReadMe.txt

-ReadMe file for setting up helloFINGER
+ReadMe file for setting up helloFINGER rev. 02/19/16
-12/18/2014
 Sumner Norman

-Justin Rowe
+helloFINGER is a demo program meant to facilitate communication between a c++ environment such as BCI2000 and the xPC target environment.
+The key classes are FingerBot & XPCModel which (using their dependencies) facilitate communication with the FINGER robot. helloFINGER.cpp is an example program that demonstrates a subset of the functionality possible with the FINGER robot.
+See the fingerbot class for further functionality.

 Placement of Libraries:
-xpcapi.dll needs to be in the same folder as the executable (e.g. C:\Users\...\helloFINGERproject\helloFINGER\Debug)
+xpcapi.dll needs to be in the same folder as the executables (e.g. C:\Users\...\helloFINGERproject\helloFINGER\Release)

 Precompiled headers for xpcinitfree.c must be turned off!
 Make sure you also turn off the ForcedInclude.. .pch file in the xpcinitfree.c